DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/07_guide_DIY.md

 Windows: To start pandoc type cmd in the RUN (also called 'search programs and files' in the start panel which can be found under the MS window icon down in the toolbar), this will enable you to start the command mode.
 You'll get a white/black window saying C:\\user\\yourusername\>.
 There you type pandoc (enter) and the same line reappears, waiting for pandoc input (see further below).<!-- Double \ used to espace meta value of \ in Mardown and display C:\\ literaly -->

 Mac: To use pandoc open the Terminal from your Utilities folder in your Applications folder, or through the search bar in the top right of your screen.
 Pandoc will be used to convert files in the steps below.
-Note: Pandoc does not work on older Mac operating systems.
+Note: pandoc does not work on older Mac operating systems.

 1. Go to the Terminal and type cd Documents.
 This means the Terminal will 'change directory' to the Documents folder.
 2. Now type cd pandoc-test.
 The Terminal will change directory to the folder within the Documents folder called pandoc-test.
 Now you can work with the documents in there.